x-team/handbook/core-values.md

 Yes, we hate that too, so we made Active Communication one of our core values.

 This means that, not only will we not sanction you for speaking your mind \(keep it professional, of course\), but we actively encourage it.
 We want to know what is going on with you, both professionally and, provided you are willing to share, personally.
-We are nurturing a community that truly is a group of friends working together, traveling together, gaming together, talking together… You may not be into everything we do, but chances are there are a few X-Teamers who share your passions and would love to have you join their little group.
+We are nurturing a community that truly is a group of friends working together, traveling together, gaming together, talking together… You may not be into everything we do, but chances are there are a few X-Teamers who share your passions and would love to have you join their group.

 ### Feedback

 Feedback is something that feeds into this Active Communication value as well.
 Our community places a huge value on both letting people know they're appreciated and on giving constructive criticism when necessary.
 Everyone loves giving and getting high-fives, but if there is something that can be improved, that should be communicated as well.
-You will **_never_** get in trouble for giving constructive criticism.
+You will _**never**_ get in trouble for giving constructive criticism.
 However, if you'd still prefer to remain anonymous, talk to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) and he'll pass your concerns on without mentioning who they're from.

 ### Building Trust

 There is more to Active Communication than just building an awesome community, however. _**Keeping your comm lines open builds trust.**_

 Since X-Team is 100% remote, we cannot — _and do not want to _— constantly watch what you are doing.
 We abhor the practice of requiring people to install privacy-intruding software that spies on what they are doing at all times.
-We do not count minutes you have spent working every day.
+We do not count minutes you have spent working every day, nor should you.

-Instead, _**we decided to trust our teammates to be the best they can be.**_

-Revolutionary, isn't it?
+Instead, _**we believe in trusting people.
+Period.**_

+We hired you after all, why shouldn't we trust you?

-There are four things that come with such a high level of trust, however.
+There are four things that can help you maintain and strengthen that trust every day.

 * **A journal of activity**
-  A slack channel kept by every X-Teamer, where they record their daily achievements.
+  A Slack channel kept by every X-Teamer, where they record their daily progress.

+* **Make yourself visible and available.**
+  Say "hello" to your team when you start working as it sets them at ease knowing you're connected and contributing.
+We don't expect you to work 9-5, but if you set expectations with your team to be available at a certain time, stay true to your word or reset expectations as soon as you can.
+Never leave your team hanging as they'd never do that to you.

-* **Availability on our Slack and whatever platform the project uses for communication**
+* **Sincerity and openness towards the core-team**
-  We do not expect anyone to be available 9-5, but apart from scheduled meetings \(of which there are as few as possible\), your team should know when and where they can reach you, if the need arises.

-* **Sincerity and openness towards the core-team** Their job is to make things go smoothly, so if there is _**\*anything\***_ you feel they should know, tell them.
+  Their job is to make things go smoothly, so if there is _**\*anything\***_ you feel they should know, tell them.
 Nobody has ever gotten in trouble for professionally bringing up issues so they could be solved, be it regarding the project, their X-Team experience, or something else entirely.

 * **Being active on slack**
   Through the vetting process, the core-team has come to trust you.
 Through your participation in your team, they will hopefully grow to trust you as well.
 But at the end of the day, we're a rather large community, and it never hurts to have more friends you can count on, so be active on slack, respond, react, and have fun with everyone!

 ## Ownership {#ownership}